hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 D. G. Altman and J. M. Bland, 1995: Absence of evidence is not evidence of absence. *British Medical Journal*, 311: 485.

+V. Amrhein, D. Trafimow, and S. Greenland, 2019:  Inferential statistics as descriptive statistics:  there is no replication crisis if we don’t expect replication.  *The American Statistician*, 73 (sup1):  262-270.

 G. E. P. Box, 1976:  Science and statistics.  *Journal of the American Statistical Association*, 71:  791-799.

 G. E. P. Box, 2001:  Statistics for discovery.  *Journal of Applied Statistics*, 28:  285-299.